Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

 # Authenticate with the Azure Management libraries for Java using a service principal

-## Authenticate with AzureTokenCredentials

-TBD

 ## File based authentication (Preview)

-The simplest way to authenticate is to create a properties file that contains credentials for an [Azure service principal](https://docs.microsoft.com/azure/active-directory/develop/active-directory-application-objects)
+The simplest way to authenticate is to create a properties file that contains credentials for an [Azure service principal](https://docs.microsoft.com/azure/active-directory/develop/active-directory-application-objects).
+If you don't have a service principal created for your app yet, [create one now with the Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli).

 ```text
 # sample management library properties file